netdata/netdata/packaging/installer/README.md

 The best way to install Netdata is directly from source.
 Our **automatic installer** will install any required system packages and compile Netdata directly on your systems.

-!!! warning
-    You can find Netdata packages distributed by third parties.
-In many cases, these packages are either too old or broken.
-So, the suggested ways to install Netdata are the ones in this page.

 1. [Automatic one line installation](#one-line-installation), easy installation from source, **this is the default**
 2. [Install pre-built static binary on any 64bit Linux](#linux-64bit-pre-built-static-binary)
 3. [Run Netdata in a docker container](#run-netdata-in-a-docker-container)